-Meritorious.
+- Meritorious.
 A meritorious designation denotes satisfactory performance related to an IAS member's responsibilities and expectations.
-To receive a meritorious designation, IAS members must perform their teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers and meet or maintain professional qualifications as outlined by the CBA (Appendix A).
-It is be possible to be non-meritorious in the service category (Appendix B) and meritorious teaching and be considered meritorious/ solid performance.
+To receive a meritorious designation, IAS members must perform their teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers; meet or maintain professional qualifications as outlined by the CBA (Appendix A); and meet department service responsibilities (Appendix B).
+It is be possible to be nonmeritorious in the service category (Appendix B) and meritorious in teaching and be considered meritorious/solid performance. - Extra Meritorious.

-Extra Meritorious.
 Extra merit recognizes the need to differentially reward IAS for levels of performance and individual accomplishments that exceed the expectations of the department in one or both areas of IAS responsibility (teaching and/or service).
 Anyone who is non-meritorious in either category is not eligible for the extra meritorious overall ranking.
 Examples of extra merit activities for teaching may include: exemplary teaching accomplishments, new curriculum development, high SEI scores, innovations in curriculum, grants to support teaching improvement, and teaching awards.
 Examples of extra merit activities for professional development/creative activity/scholarship, and service may include: a peer-reviewed journal publication, paper acceptance and presentation at a national conference within one's field or in the area of teaching and learning, research grant awards, committee leadership positions, and notable service contributions to UWL, the CBA, the department, the profession, or the public.

 Scoring: Based on the merit definitions identified above, each IAS Review Committee member will assign an overall evaluation to each individual using the Department Merit Evaluation Table (Appendix F).
 The overall merit evaluation score is based on teaching and service expectations of the department.
 In the overall category, the IAS member will be assigned the highest overall score (not-meritorious, meritorious, or extra-meritorious) given by a simple majority of the IAS Review Committee.
-The chair of the PRT committee will serve as the chair of the IAS committee and will determine the review process for the committee.